-Provider-Selected Measures Explanation of Performance Expectation Level or Extent of Success in Meeting the Expectation Success in Meeting Junior Practicum Evaluation During the junior practicum clinical field experience, an evaluation form is utilized, which is based tightly on Danielson's framework.
+Provider-Selected Measures Explanation of Performance Expectation Level or Extent of Success in Meeting the Expectation Junior Practicum Evaluation During the junior practicum clinical field experience, an evaluation form is utilized, which is based tightly on Danielson's framework.
 This alignment was due in large part to New York's alignment of the actual teacher observation instrument with Danielson.
 The practicum evaluation is a truncated form of the full form used for student teaching.
 There are numerous criteria observed which relate to AAQEP standard one.
 A Likert scale is used with a 4 indicating exceptional, 3 is proficient, 2 is developing and 1 is minimally evident.
 Candidates must perform at the developing level or higher on ALL criteria to move to student teaching.
-16/16 juniors met all criteria and were approved to advance.
-Student Teacher Evaluation / Graduate During student teaching and the graduate Internship Evaluations level clinical field experiences, evaluation forms are used (based tightly on Danielson's framework).
-This alignment was due in large part to New York's alignment of the actual teacher evaluation instrument with Danielson.
-There are numerous criteria observed which relate to AAQEP standard one.
-A Likert scale is used with a 4 indicating exceptional, 3 is proficient, 2 is developing and 1 is minimally evident.
-Candidates must earn exceptional or proficient scores for the majority of the criteria; scores of 'developing' must be rare.
-Strand Number Results ADE 4 100% met IADE 4 1 candidate had a very successful first placement but developed serious dispositional concerns during their second placement, was removed from their placement and was not
+25/25 juniors met all criteria and were approved to advance.

+Student Teacher Evaluation / Graduate Internship Evaluations During student teaching and the graduate level clinical field experiences, evaluation 1 Internship Evaluations forms are used (based tightly on Strand Number Results Danielson's framework).
+This alignment was due in large part to New York's ADE 3 100% met alignment of the actual teacher evaluation instrument with Danielson.
+There are IADE 1 100% met numerous criteria observed which relate ICE 16 100% met to AAQEP standard one.
+A Likert scale is used with a 4 indicating exceptional, 3 is MED 0 proficient, 2 is developing and 1 is minimally evident.
+Candidates must earn Literacy 8 100% met exceptional or proficient scores for the majority of the criteria; scores of 'developing' must be rare.